Adelic line bundles on quasi-projective varieties: Positivity of the Deligne pairing

 The following effectivity result is the arithmetic version of Lemma \ref{pairing effective1}.

 \begin{lem} Let $f:\CX\to \CY$ be a flat morphism of relative dimension $n$ of projective arithmetic varieties (over $\ZZ$).
-Let $\CLL_1, \cdots, \CLL_{n}$ be hermitian line bundles with integrable metrics over $\CX$.
-Let $\CDD$ be an arithmetic divisor over $\CX$ with an integrable Green's function.
+Let $\CLL_1, \cdots, \CLL_{n}$ be hermitian line bundles with integrable metrics on $\CX$.
+Let $\OCD$ be an arithmetic divisor on $\CX$ with an integrable Green function.
 Let $\CV$ be a dense and open subvariety of $\CY$, and denote by $\CU\to \CV$ the base change of $\CX\to \CY$ by $\CV\to \CY$.
-Assume that $\CD|_\CU$ is the trivial divisor over $\CU$.
+Assume that $\CD|_\CU$ is the trivial divisor on $\CU$.
 Then the following are true: